Understanding Bad Cholesterol

 You can lower your bad cholesterol levels by controlling your weight, being active, exercising regularly and eating foods low in cholesterol.
 For example stay away from fatty meat, dairy products such as cheese, full cream milk and eggs.

-If your doctor thinks your cholesterol levels are too high, he or she may prescribed medication to lower the bad cholesterol levels.
+If your doctor thinks your cholesterol levels are too high, he or she may prescribe medication to lower the bad cholesterol levels.
 But you still can help the process by exercising and eating sensibly.

 Cholesterol is not new, it's been with us for eternity but today's medical practitioners know more about cholesterol than our parents and grandparents did.
 Probably anyone who was an adult during the sixties didn't know what their cholesterol levels were and their parents certainly would not have know.